 BronxCare serves one of the highest risk populations in the United States, with a disproportionate share of low birth weight babies born in comparison to the national average.
 When considering these and the many other challenges it faces, the Neonatal Intensive Care Unit’s accomplishments are clearly remarkable.
 In fact, its Neonatal mortality rate of 2.06 per 1,000 live births during the past five years is significantly lower than the National average of 4.14.

 Currently, there are 40 beds in the NICU, giving the gift of life to more than 600 newborns each year.
-These medically fragile newborns also receive cutting edge, specialized care from highly qualified neonatal nurses.
+These medically fragile newborns receive highly specialized care from neonatal nurses.